Cabeda/jecabeda-blog/src/pages/20200101-2019-review-and-beyond/index.md

 ## Summary

 2020 is the year where I learn more by contributing to the community.
-There are thing I completely failed and I'm taking a different approach (gym vs swimming) and others which I'm quite satisfied (travelled a bit through Europe).
+There are things I completely failed and I'm taking a different approach (gym vs swimming) and others which I'm quite satisfied (travelled a bit through Europe).
 Personally I'm trying to be a bit more relaxed and focused.

 2020 will bring surprises for sure :-)